 The close proximity to the River Medway is a clue to the reason for the earliest settlement here and provides perennial opportunities for photographing a misty churchyard.
-The Hoo Peninsula is regularly covered with a blanket of mist.
+Hoo nestles close the River Medway on the south side of the The Hoo Peninsula, a promontory sandwiched between the Thames and Medway estuaries.

 Here’s the result.